 \subsection{Goodness-of-fit determination}

 For our macroturbulent velocity determinations we assume an isotropic Gaussian, not the radial-tangential method \citep{Gray_1975}.
 This gives a straightforward connection to the velocity dispersion $\sigma_{\rm V} = \varv_{\rm macro}/\sqrt{2}$ measured in the RHD models \citep{First_paper_Lara}.
 To compare to observational results, we further need to estimate the variance of our synthetic data.
-For this we assume errors are independent and identically distributed, following a normal distribution with the region defined by the FWHM of the line.
-The total standard deviation is then estimated by the standard deviation of the residual within the FWHM region, and used to determine our chi-squared distribution function and derive confidence intervals.
-Obviously, this method is far from perfect, meaning confidence intervals should be viewed as approximations only.
-Even so, best-fit values should remain unaffected and we focus on general trends of our results.
-In Fig. \ref{GOF_panel} every subfigure has a curved white shape in which the best-fit value lies.
-Depending on rotation rate and observation angle, this shape (within our confidence intervals) is more focused or stretches a larger range.
-When placing the observer at the equator for $\varv_{\rm rot,in} = 200$ km/s (Fig. \ref{GOF_panel}a), the best-fit region is small (with the $\sigma$-contours still outlining the full region), while $i = 75^{\circ}$ and $\varv_{\rm rot,in} = 100$ km/s (Fig. \ref{GOF_panel}d) has a much larger `banana-shaped' best-fit region.
-Moreover, even for a polar observer we derive $\varv \sin i > 0$; indeed, from Fig. \ref{GOF_panel}c we see that the $1\sigma$ regions do not actually extend to $\varv \sin i=0$.
+For this we assume errors are independent and identically distributed, following a normal distribution with the region defined by the full width at half maximum (FWHM) of the line.
+The total standard deviation is then estimated by the standard deviation of the residual within the FWHM region, and is used to determine our chi-squared distribution function and derive confidence intervals.
+This method is far from perfect, and the confidence intervals should be viewed as approximations only.
+Even so, the best-fit values should remain unaffected and we focus on the general trends of our results.
+In Fig. \ref{GOF_panel} every panel has a curved white shape in which the best-fit value lies.
+Depending on the rotation rate and observation angle, this shape (within our confidence intervals) is more focused or stretches over a larger range.
+When placing the observer at the equator for $\varv_{\rm rot,in} = 200$ km/s (Fig. \ref{GOF_panel}a), the best-fit region is small (with the $\sigma$ contours still outlining the full region), while $i = 75^{\circ}$ and $\varv_{\rm rot,in} = 100$ km/s (Fig. \ref{GOF_panel}d) has a much larger banana-shaped best-fit region.
+Moreover, even for a polar observer we derive $\varv \sin i > 0$; from Fig. \ref{GOF_panel}c we see that the $1\sigma$ regions do not actually extend to $\varv \sin i=0$.